isene/hp-41_vim/README.md

 This ftplugin has the following features:

 Auto-line-numbering: Upon pressing <CR> after a line, the next line has the correct line number.
 It even renumbers the whole file automatically.
 So, if you add new lines in the middle of a program, it renumbers the whole file.
-If you delete a line, just hit Enter to renumber the file (either in Normal or Insert mode)
+To renumber the whole file while in Normal mode, use Ctrl+R.
 Also, abbreviations of usual commands:
 ```
 	iab av AVIEW